mrvillage/pnwkit-py/README.md

 ## Usage

-To use PnWKit just import the library and add your key, then you can make synchronous or asynchronous queries.
+To use pnwkit-py just import the library and add your key, then you can make synchronous or asynchronous queries.

 ```py
 import pnwkit